pratikCoder/project_1/README.md

 # project_1

-this project for only java testing project to get job
+this project for only java testing project...